srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 , which represents the distance from the upper-left pixel on the screen, `Size`, which is used to describe the dimension of any screen-related object, and `ScreenBounds`, which describes the combination of both, an area anywhere on the screen.

+### Order of drawing tasks

+The order of drawing tasks is set by the execution order of the `EntitySystem`.
+The one exception of this rule is when using a `SpriteBatch`.
+The entries of the `SpriteBatch` have an individual order which determines the order of drawing.

 ### Sprites and Frames

 #TODO IMPLEMENT